adieCodes/nc-news-be/README.md

 ### Prerequisites

-This applications uses Node v8.9.4 (Stable) and MongoDB v3.4.4.
+This application uses Node v8.9.4 (Stable) and MongoDB v3.4.4.
 To verify you have each installed you will need to open a terminal window and run the following commands

 ```
 $ which node